Chicago State Hospital

 - The insane department is a large and well built establishment constructed substantially on the principles and methods approved b y the American Association of Medical Superintendents of Hospitals for the Insane.
 The number of wards is 16; there are four floors and four wards on each floor.
 There are 437 inmates, with 100 sleeping on the floor.

 There was a small amusement hall which would hold 100 persons.
 A few books served as a library, but no periodicals were taken.
 The upper floors were occupied by women, the lower floors by men.
-The drug room was in the basement and averaged about 100 prescriptions daily.
+The pharmacy was in the basement.
 There was an icehouse on the grounds holding 300 or 400 tons.
 At a little distance from the main building were the barns and piggery.

 In 1882 the county board adopted new rules, which provided that the warden and superintendent should be elected by the Board of County Commissioners.
 These officers were placed more directly in charge of their respective departments and given enlarged powers of management and control.